archfirst/angular-template/README.md

 Check out the following projects to see how this template can be used to build real applications:
 - [Manage My Money Client](https://github.com/archfirst/manage-my-money-client) (AngularJS best practices)
-- [Manage My Money Server](https://github.com/archfirst/manage-my-money-server) (Node.js, REST and Bookshelf best practices)
+- [Manage My Money Server](https://github.com/archfirst/manage-my-money-server) (Node.js, REST and DDD best practices)

 ## Requirements